 The handles are welded onto the mug for added security, and the double-walled construction will keep drinks cool for several hours, which is a great bonus if you're going to be enjoying a drink or two outdoors during the summer months.
 No wonder these mugs are at every Happy Hour in the South.

-Best Design: Kamojo Embossed Pure Copper Moscow Mule Mugs
+Best Design: Kamojo Set of 2 Moscow Mule Copper Mugs

 Handmade by artisans in India

 Metal is quite thin